exercism/cpp/concepts/switch/about.md

 // price will be 30!
 ```

-The main use case for this feature is a statement, that has several labels:
+The main use case for this feature is a statement, that has several labels.
+The same piece of code is executed for certain switch results.
+This way - in a booking app the called function for the group sizes 2 and 3 can be the same.
 ```cpp
 switch (group_size) {
 case 1: